tahamusvi/Os-toturial/README.md

 ## Session 8: awk

-awk can process text files and streams.
-The input data is divided into records and fields. awk operates on one record at a time until the input is exhausted.
-Records are separated by a character called the record separator (RS).
-The default record separator is the newline character, meaning that each line in the text data is a record.
-A new record separator can be set using the RS variable.
+## awk
+- Powerful text processing and reporting tool
+- Operates on input data divided into records and fields
+- Records are separated by the record separator (RS), default is newline
+- Fields within records are separated by the field separator (FS), default is whitespace
+- Syntax: `awk 'pattern {action}' input-file > output-file`
+- Supports various expressions, statements, and internal variables

+## awk Internal Variables
+- `NF`: Number of fields in the current record
+- `NR`: Number of the current record
+- `FILENAME`: Name of the current input file
+- `FS`: Field separator
+- `RS`: Record separator
+- `OFS`: Output field separator
+- `ORS`: Output record separator

+## Changing Field and Record Separators
+- Set `FS` to change the field separator
+  - `awk 'BEGIN { FS = "." } { print $1 }' test.txt`
+- Use `-F` option to change field separator on the command line
+  - `awk -F "." '{ print $1 }' test.txt`
+- Set `RS` to change the record separator
+  - `awk 'BEGIN { RS = "." } { print $1 }' test.txt`

+The awk command provides a powerful and flexible way to process and analyze text data, with the ability to customize the field and record separators to suit the input format.
+The detailed explanation you provided covers the key concepts and usage examples, making this a great reference for working with awk in a Linux environment.

 [![s1](https://img.shields.io/badge/s8%20read-FCFC0F)](https://github.com/tahamusvi/Os-toturial/blob/main/s8.md)